 FashionTap is a thriving online social network dedicated to fashion.
 Members join for free and earn money from creating and sharing content about the brands and products they love.

 FashionTap was created by fashion blogger Amy Roiland.
-She developed a platform that allows bloggers to upload photos, and tag specific items.
+Bloggers can use her platform to upload photos and tag specific items.

-Designers, retailers, and publicists post images of products they want to promote and tag all of the items in the images.
+Images of products are posted by retailers, designers, and publicists and by tagging all of the items in the images they can use it to promote.
 If your followers buy something through photos you’ve posted on Instagram, you earn a commission on each sale.

 |$200,000 for 10%||NO DEAL||NO SHARK|